NerdWallet just laid off over 40 people, including its VP of growth

 “We truly appreciate the contributions that these executives and departing Nerds have made,” Chen added.
 “Severance packages have been provided to all departing Nerds to make the transition as smooth as possible.”

 The layoffs come just a few months after NerdWallet brought on Bhat as its first chief product officer.
-The layoffs represented 8% of NerdWallet’s staff.
-The company currently employs 440 people.
+The layoffs represented 8 percent of NerdWallet’s staff; the company currently employs 440 people.

 0